projectbtle/ATT-Profiler/README.md

 BLE Profiler is a Node.js tool for profiling a Bluetooth Low Energy peripheral, built on top of a modified version of the [BLE central emulator by Sandeep Mistry](https://github.com/sandeepmistry/noble).
 It enumerates the services/characteristics that are exposed by a device and, where possible, tags the level of protection applied to each service/characteristic.

+The tool also offers the functionality to perform a rudimentary "dictionary attack" against the device PIN, by performing repeated pairing attempts with different PIN values.

 ## Prerequisites

 Install Node.js